microsoft/vscode-docs/docs/remote/containers.md

 Currently you can only connect to one container per VS Code window.
 However, you can spin up multiple containers and [attach to them](#attaching-to-running-containers) from different VS Code windows to work around this limitation.

-### The Docker / Kubernetes extension does not work when I am connected to a container.
-I also cannot build container images or deploy from my container.
+### The Docker / Kubernetes extension does not work and I cannot build or deploy container images when working inside a container.
 How can I fix this?

 You can resolve these issue by forwarding the Docker socket and installing the Docker CLI (and kubectl for Kubernetes)in the container.
 See the [Docker-in-Docker](https://aka.ms/vscode-remote/samples/docker-in-docker), [Docker-in-Docker Compose](https://aka.ms/vscode-remote/samples/docker-in-docker-compose), and [Kubernetes-Helm](https://aka.ms/vscode-remote/samples/kubernetes-helm) dev container definitions for details.

-### Can I access remote containers?

-If you are remotely running your containers in Docker, you can configure your local `docker` command to connect to the remote machine.
-However, you'll want to take care in ensuring you're authenticating your connection.
-This approach is also generally not recommended outside of development environments.
-You can [read this article](https://www.kevinkuszyk.com/2016/11/28/connect-your-docker-client-to-a-remote-docker-host/) for information on setting this up.

 ### What are the connectivity requirements for the VS Code Remote Server when it is running in a container?